rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 So, what does it mean, for symbols to "have meaning"?

 First of all, it is important to note that whatever these "meanings" that _concepts_ may have are, they are nothing mystical, and nothing anthropomorphic.
 They are simply `Things` in Reality, like everything else.
-Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` that compose the perspective of the _concept_ as proposed.
+Specifically, they are a subspace of `Things` that are more or less intimately related to the symbol-`Things` that compose the the _concept_ as proposed.

 Meaningful _concepts_ then, are rich subspaces of related `Things`.
 (These relationships themselves are, of course, also `Things`.)